OpenTabletDriver/OpenTabletDriver/README.md

 # Running OpenTabletDriver binaries

 OpenTabletDriver functions as two separate processes that interact with each other seamlessly.
-The active program that does all of the tablet data handling is `OpenTabletDriver.Daemon`, while the GUI frontend is `OpenTabletDriver.UX.*`, where `*` depends on your platform<sup>1</sup>.
+The active program that does all of the tablet data handling is `OpenTabletDriver.Daemon`, while the GUI frontend is `OpenTabletDriver.UI`.
 The daemon must be started in order for anything to work, however the GUI is unnecessary.
 If you have existing settings, they should apply when the daemon starts.

-> <sup>1</sup>Windows uses `Wpf`, Linux uses `Gtk`, and MacOS uses `MacOS` respectively.
-This for the most part can be ignored if you don't build it from source as only the correct version will be provided.

 ## Building OpenTabletDriver from source